Our guide to Japan

 Your futon beds are placed directly on the floor.
 You will either have one room that acts as your dining room and living room in the day and then is converted into a bedroom by your room attendant at night, or in larger rooms you will have two rooms separated by sliding doors with a separate living/dining room and bedroom.

 Dinner is always a traditional Kaiseki Dinner which is a nine course menu designed to highlight the different cooking styles and produce that each individual area is known for, however they normally follow the same pattern of types of dishes.
-The courses are an appetizer or amuse-bouche, sushi, a simmered dish, a soup dish, a grilled dish, a vegetable dish, a hot pot dish, boiled rice, miso soup and pickled vegetables and finally to finish a small dessert.
+The courses are an appetiser or amuse-bouche, sushi, a simmered dish, a soup dish, a grilled dish, a vegetable dish, a hot pot dish, boiled rice, miso soup and pickled vegetables and finally to finish a small dessert.

 Each dish is beautifully presented and will be individually brought to your room by your room attendant which makes dinner last around 3.5 hours.
 Breakfast is also extensive and you can chose to have either a western menu or a traditional Japanese breakfast which you must try at least once!